Code-Inside/Blog/_posts/2025-12-13-how-to-debug-teams-apps.md

 }
 ```

-4. Restart Microsoft Teams
-5. Right-click the Teams icon in the system tray and you should see __"Engineering Tools"__
+After this restart Microsoft Teams and right-click the Teams icon in the system tray and you should see __"Engineering Tools"__.

 ![x]({{BASE_PATH}}/assets/md-images/2025-12-13/engineering-tools.png "Engineering Tools")